cern-mig/python-simplevisor/docs/simplevisor-command.rst

 If a path is given or only one service entry is given:

-for given command X
+for a given X command
     run the service X command where service is the only entry provided or the entry identified by its path

+If a path is given and the root entry is a supervisor:

+restart_child
+    tell a running simplevisor process to restart the child identified by the given path; it is different from the restart command as described above because, this way, we are sure that the running simplevisor will not attempt to check/start/stop the child while we restart it

-If path is not given and root entry is a supervisor:
+If a path is not given and the root entry is a supervisor:

 start
     start the simplevisor process which start the supervision.